Easy-to-read. Visual. Help sales managers make informed decisions.

 A sales dashboard is like a snowflake — while all serve a similar purpose and look comparable on the surface when you get closer each and every one is unique.

 Sales dashboards are a visual display of “everything sales-related” in one place.
 They show reports using data from one (or many) boards.
-Bonus: dashboards automatically update every time data in linked boards change.
+Bonus: some powerful softwares have dashboards that automatically update every time data in linked boards change.
 This not only saves time but ensures data integrity!

 A typical sales dashboard combines the following boards: